Ultimate Arizona Road Trip Itinerary – 7 Action Packed Days

 Desert View is a small settlement on the South Rim just 25 miles east of Grand Canyon Village.
 If you are visiting the Grand Canyon for the first time, this is a great place to be if you want the first views of the Grand Canyon.

-One of the attractions inside the Desert View include the finest view of the Colorado River and canyon geology, park ranger programs and cultural demonstration, and Tusayan Museum that features the story of American Indians of the region.
+One of the attractions inside the Desert View includes the finest view of the Colorado River and canyon geology, park ranger programs and cultural demonstration, and Tusayan Museum that features the story of American Indians of the region.

 Stop 3: Rim Trail